 8. Better Off Dead (1985)

 Better Off Dead is a cult classic that follows one teenager's pitiful attempts to kill himself.
-After Lane Myer's girlfriend Beth Truss breaks up with him to date the captain of the skiing team, he finds himself absolutely inconsolable.
+After Lane Myer (played by John Cusack) is dumped by his girlfriend (played by Amanda Wyss) for the captain of the skiing team, he finds himself absolutely inconsolable.

 Yes, it's a dark subject with lots of darkly humorous bits, but the darkness is what makes it so funny.
 Plus, the bittersweet material makes for some surreal comedy and a chaotic mix of humor and soul-searching.